 Rinca and Komodo

-- By boat to the small islands of Rinca and Komodo, where the snorkelling is whatever the next grade up is from excellent.
+There are three small islands in the park, Rinca, Komodo and Padar.
+By boat, from Flores, to Rinca and Komodo, where the snorkelling is whatever the next grade up is from excellent.
 Our SFMA is not a good sailor and has to be mollycoddled by the VCFAL.
 Our crew of six are on better form.
-They feed us gado-gado and we all sing till our tongues are in ribbons.
+They feed us gado-gado and coconut curry and we all sing till our tongues are in ribbons.

-- Damian, yet another Australian, who I meet at a local restaurant, persuades me to take to the pillion of his motor bike and I get a bumpy view of the rural island.
-Damian (I should have been more wary as soon as I heard the name) can’t decide if he wants to come with us to Bali or not, so I say my farewells
+Damian, yet another Australian, who I meet at Danny's Lombok Lounge, persuades me to take to the pillion of his motor bike and I get a bumpy view of the rural island.
+Damian (I should have been more wary as soon as I heard the name) can’t decide if he wants to come with us to Bali or not, so I say my farewells.